-Mums' Zone is a holistic health and wellbeing intervention targeting pregnant and new mums.
+Mums' Zone is a holistic health and wellbeing programme for pregnant women and new mums.
 It aims to improve mental health and wellbeing by offering an weekly programme of physical activity and health and wellbeing support, messaging and signposting.

 A lot of research has been done highlighting the positive impacts of physical activity on mental health and studies have shown that women who seek help for perinatal and postnatal mental health issues have better outcomes for themselves and their child.

-The first Mums' Zone intervention took place in Slough and Wokingham between September 2019-March 2020 and then a virtual programme continued in lockdown.
+The first Mums' Zone intervention took place in Slough and Wokingham back in September 2019-March 2020 and then a virtual programme continued in lockdown.
+We now have a face-to-face programme on offer across various venues.
+See details below for the classes.

 To find out more please get in touch with firstname.lastname@example.org